billk-FM/HEC-Commander/ChatGPT Examples/01_Knowledge_Builder_Agent_-_Compile_Docs_from_Repo.md

 ## Code to Download GitHub Issues as JSON to Improve Knowledge Base
 This code must be run in a local environment.
-Getting your GitHub API key is trivial, just Google it.
+Grab your [GitHub API Key](https://github.com/settings/tokens) to get started, and paste this cell into a local python file or jupyter notebook:

 ```python